zemirco/lockit/README.md

 [![NPM](https://nodei.co/npm/lockit.png)](https://nodei.co/npm/lockit/)

 Lockit is an Express module that offers routes and methods for user registration / authentication.
-It can be used as a starting point to add user signup functionality to your app.

 It consists of multiple single purpose modules: